CFBCWorks/Independence40SKN/_items/SKN_IN20.md

 ---

 layout: item

 format: photo

-title: The Christena: A Story of Tragedy and Survival
+title: "The Christena: A Story of Tragedy and Survival.

 author: Whitman T. Browne, PhD

 shortdesc:  “This is a commemorative tribute to the 50th anniversary of the Christena tragedy, showcasing personal stories, new photos, and the lasting impact on St. Kitts and Nevis.”

 contributorquote: "The picture [contained in the book] of the six politicians is unique.
 Probably, that coming together for a photograph, on August 1, 2020, fifty years after the sinking of the Christena, is the only picture available, showing so many present and former leaders of St. Kitts, and Nevis, together."

-categories: [History]
+categories: [ History ]

+alt-text:

 ---

 ## About this Item